Rare and Unusual Cheeses

 Curious and relatively unknown cheeses to surprise.

 Four cheeses that are all relatively rare and unique creations in the UK, but are fast become firm favourites.

-Slightly curious and different, together they provide a flavoursome and balanced cheese selection: a unique goats’ Gouda style made on the farm in Ireland, Killeen, the supple tomme-esque hard cheese: Fellstone, a rich soft ‘triple cream’: Finn, and the creamy Cote Hill Blue.
+Slightly curious and different, together they provide a flavoursome and balanced cheese selection: a unique goats’ Gouda style made on the farm in Ireland, Killeen, the crumbly-fresh hard cheese: Anster, a rich soft ‘triple cream’: Finn, and the creamy Cote Hill Blue.

 Full details below.

 This unique cheese gift box includes:

 Leaving Holland in search of the Irish ‘good-life’, Marion Roeleveld developed this goats’ milk Gouda with milk given by her own goats.
 Killeen is aged in-house by The Courtyard Dairy for 11 months; the cheese develops a greater depth of flavour as the sweetness and toasty-roasted hazelnut flavours show through.

 Anster.
 Unpasteurised cows’ milk.
 250g.